ritabc/DS_Challenge/README.md

 All in all, I definitely learned a lot, however please note the app is not completely functional.
 I focused on getting the MVC framework set up first, including seeding the database, then integrated it with the Angular frontend.
 Finally I worked on completing the CRUD functionality throughout the entire application.
 This last step is not complete - you will notice the get '#!/appoinments' route/view is the only one fully functioning

 ## Decisions Made
-- Most apps would have configuration environment variables for development, production, and test, but I decided to not use different environments - just development
 - Addition of connection pooling.
 Since this is a demonstration application, the issue of waiting for the connections to & from MySQL is not major - not much time is wasted there, relatively.
-However, since it's best practice when creating larger applications with many database queries around the same time, let's go ahead and implement it here.
+However, since it's best practice when creating larger applications with many database queries around the same time, I went ahead and implemented it here.
 This isn't hurting anything since connections are created lazily (as in, if only 2 connections are needed at the same time, the pool only created 2).
 I also decided to make the pool it's own module so it can be used in index.js, and models/Appointment.js
 - Since I'm not deploying this in a production environment, I gitignored node_modules
 - Store appt times as DateTime in MySql, separate out down the line
-## Decisions - Need to Make
-- add a new db & env for test?
-- add
 ## Requirements for Setup
 - MySQL
 - Fork, Clone, and Download the repository